Arpád Györi

-Arpád Györi (born 26 September 1970) is a Slovak former professional ice hockey right winger.
-He is currently the head coach of HC Tábor of the Czech 2.liga.
+Arpád Györi (born 26 September 1970) is a Slovak ice hockey coach and former player.
+He played as a right winger.
+He is currently the head coach of HC Tábor of the Czech 2nd liga.

 Györi played in the Czech Extraliga for HC České Budějovice and HC Železárny Třinec from 1993 to 1998 He also played in the Tipsport Liga for HC Košice and HK Dukla Trenčín before spending three seasons playing in Germany for EHC Wolfsburg in the Oberliga and the 2nd Bundesliga.

-During the 2002–03 season, Györi joined HC Tábor of the Czech 2.liga and remained a player there until his retirement in 2008.
+During the 2002–03 season, Györi joined HC Tábor of the Czech 2nd liga and remained a player there until his retirement in 2008.
 He later became assistant coach for the team and became head coach in 2018.